Bayesian estimation in multiple comparisons

 3.2 Data and packages

-In Code block 3, you will find the data file as well as the necessary packages to reproduce the analysis in the paper.
-You will need to install all the packages below before proceeding.
+In Code block 4, you will find the data file as well as the necessary packages to reproduce the analysis in the paper.
+You will all the packages below before proceeding.
 The package brms (Bürkner, 2016) allows us to run Bayesian models by using the familiar syntax from functions such as lm() and glm().
-I will assume that you have already used lme4 (Bates & Maechler, 2009) to run hierarchical models.
-You do not necessarily need this package for the remainder of the paper, but the package is here in case you wish to run equivalent models using lmer().
 Finally, tidybayes (Kay, 2020) and bayestestR (Makowski et al., 2019) will help us work with posterior samples.

-Code block 3: Packages and data used in the paper
+Code block 4: Packages used in the paper

 library(tidyverse)